nirrotsh/reactjs_workshop/day01/ex1/README.md

   ]
 }
 ```
-The above options swt ts compiler to
+The above options tells TypeScript compiler to
 * Set the output directory to “ts-build”.
 Will be ignored by webpack as compiling is done in memory pipeline.
 * Generate source maps – to help debugging
 * Do not allow implicit “any” types.
 TS will not try to convert an untyped members to Any and will generated compiler error.
 Best if we starting new project from scratch.